ALERTua/patriotyk_styletts2_ukrainian_docker/README.md

 - [ ] Dynamic model loading depending on an environment variable
 - [ ] Dynamic verbalization model loading depending on an environment variable
 - [ ] A separate endpoint that lists all voices

+### Caveats

+- The first start is slow as the models are downloaded.
+- The original code does not print anything in the log while doing that, so it looks like it's stuck.